I was looking at alternatives to a paid Screaming Frog license and got what I thought was a pretty bright idea. Build my own. How hard could it be?

 The Chrome Pipe

-This engine takes a different approach.
+So there's a second backend alongside it.
 The MCP server exposes a tool called fetch_page_via_chrome_pipe that delegates rendering to Claude in Chrome - the browser extension that lets Claude see and interact with your actual Chrome session.
 Claude navigates to the URL, captures the rendered HTML, and pipes it back.
 The crawl engine receives a full DOM snapshot, the same as it would from any other backend.

-What you get: real browser rendering, your existing session cookies, and no headless browser to maintain.
+What you get: real browser rendering, driven interactively, with no headless browser to maintain.
 What this means for the architecture: the rendering backend is just another swappable module.
 The engine doesn't care whether a page arrived via fetch() or a Chrome pipe.

 This pattern is genuinely new territory.
 Using Claude in Chrome as a first-class rendering backend - rather than a UI automation tool - opens up workflows that headless browsers can't replicate, particularly for sites that detect and block automated clients.